codelion/LRMTokenEconomy/report/report.md

 ## How can we measure token efficiency?

-Measuring the length of the thinking process, the Chain-of-Thought, presents some issues because most recent closed source models will not share their raw reasoning traces.
+Measuring the length of the thinking process, the Chain-of-Thought, is challenging because most recent closed source models will not share their raw reasoning traces.
 The rationale behind this is to prevent competitors from fine-tuning on their reasoning traces.
 Instead, they use smaller language models to transcribe the chain of thought into summaries or compressed representations.
 This means the original reasoning process remains hidden, with only the final answer and a transcribed version of the CoT available for analysis.

 However, since models are usually billed by the number of output tokens for the full prompt completion (thinking and final answer output), we can use the number of completion tokens as a proxy for the total effort required to generate an answer.

-To investigate which models transcribe the CoT and which make them directly available, we analyzed the relationship between total characters for completion (the sum of thinking trace and final output) versus the number of tokens billed for completion across all prompts in this study.
+To see which models transcribe the CoT and which make them directly available, we analyzed the relationship between total characters for completion (the sum of thinking trace and final output) versus the number of tokens billed for completion across all prompts in this study.

 <div align="center" id="fig1">
 <img src="./images/tokens_vs_characters_selected_models.png" alt="Figure 1: Relationship between completion tokens and total characters across models" style="width: 70%;">